-Our artists’ studios, recording booths and digital arts incubator studios will enable creative development and production of multi-disciplinary art.
+Our artists’ studios & digital arts incubator studios will enable creative development and production of multi-disciplinary art

-Various technical offices and digital arts labs will provide professional development programming to help build artistic capacity through mentorship and courses.
+Technical offices and digital arts labs will provide professional development programming to help build artistic capacity

-524 Oakwood Avenue is a City-owned building constructed in the early 1920s that was used as a banquet hall, bowling alley and restaurant before serving as a medical centre operated by Toronto Public Health from 1994 until 2013 until they relocated.
+524 Oakwood Avenue is a City-owned building constructed in the early 1920s.
+In the past, it has been used as a banquet hall, bowling alley and even nightclub.
+More recently, it has served as a medical centre operated by Toronto Public Health from 1994 until 2013.